 It's Monday lunchtime, you've made it through the morning and feel just alright.
 But that's only because your footy team tanked the competition at the weekend.
 You can visibly see those whose team lost around the office, desperately trying to keep positive.
-Of course, being in England on a Monday, the rains battering against the window, it's barely light and the glow from Outlook is actually making you question whether you're staring directly at the sun.
-Then the worst happens, your mate Kieran get's in touch from Bali, on Facebook.
+Of course, being in England on a Monday, the rain's battering against the window, it's barely light and the glow from Outlook is actually making you question whether you're staring directly at the sun.
+Then the worst happens, your mate Kieran gets in touch from Bali, on Facebook.
 He's not in an internet cafe, nope, he's walking around a beach with an iPad, filming the greatest sunset of all time and wants you to share in the experience.
-Then just as you lose yourself in that thought, the worst happens, your colleague goes home sick, again, and you're covering his client meeting, emails, presentation, in fact covering everything that he would have been doing should he actually have taken it easy over the weekend.
+Then just as you lose yourself in that thought, the worst happens, your colleague goes home sick, again, and you're covering his client meeting, emails, presentation.
+In fact, you're covering everything that he would have been doing should he actually have taken it easy over the weekend.
 How will you fit all of it in on top of your work?
 Looks like you're getting home just as the late-night Granada News is finishing, again.
 Then when you get in tomorrow, your boss will inevitably grill you about why that project still isn't finished.
 Then you think, new job!